azurejoga/Aurora-Windows-Optimizer/README.md

 - **Install useful applications through Aurora, Windows Optimizer**
 - **Applications listed are:**
 1. NVDA, install NVDA: Screen Reader for the Blind.
-2. install all visual runtime, VC++ packages.
+2. install all visual runtime, all  VC++ packages.
 3. install all .net framework from 1.0 to 8.0
 4. Install the much needed java8 JDK!
 5. Install winrar or, if you prefer, 7zip.